-During 2019 we will further engage with sector experts across Ghana through an additional series of sector expert consultations.
-The sector experts will be comprised of individuals from the government, donors, academia, NGOs, and think tanks.
+During 2019 further engaged with sector experts across Ghana through an additional series of sector expert consultations.
+The sector experts were comprised of individuals from the government, donors, academia, NGOs, and think tanks.

-These consultations create a rare opportunity to extract an in-depth and nuanced overview of the challenges facing Ghana.
-These consultations will likely result in hundreds of additional policy interventions on topics from health, education and food security to clean water access, environmental preservation, climate change, and infrastructure.
-The ideas from these discussions will be added to a pool of research topics.
+These consultations created a rare opportunity to extract an in-depth and nuanced overview of the challenges facing Ghana.
+These consultations resulted in hundreds of additional policy interventions on topics from health, education, and food security to clean water access, environmental preservation, climate change, and infrastructure.
+The ideas from these discussions added to a pool of research topics.

-The proposed interventions will then be shortlisted and reviewed by an academic advisory committee, who will agree on a final list of interventions to be researched and evaluated using cost-benefit analysis.
+The proposed interventions were then shortlisted and reviewed by an academic advisory committee, who agreed on a final list of interventions to be researched and evaluated using cost-benefit analysis.

 Conducting Economic Research

-Top economists from Ghana and around the world will be commissioned to undertake cost-benefit analysis on the shortlist of interventions.
-Assumptions will be standardized to allow for comparison between different interventions.
+Top economists from Ghana and around the world were commissioned to undertake cost-benefit analysis on the shortlist of interventions.
+Assumptions were standardized to allow for comparison between different interventions.

-Researchers will use the standard and most recent data sets in the respective areas/themes for the analysis; Census, NSSO, National Family Health Survey, Reports and other data sets compiled by various Union Ministries, State Government Departments and associated agencies.
+Researchers used the standard and most recent data sets in the respective areas/themes for the analysis; Census, NSSO, National Family Health Survey, Reports and other data sets compiled by various Union Ministries, State Government Departments and associated agencies.

-Feedback and peer review will be embedded into the research process, to capture a broad range of expert perspectives.
-There is a rigorous academic peer review process, and first draft papers are also shared with sector and policy experts for their input.
+Feedback and peer review was embedded into the research process, to capture a broad range of expert perspectives.
+There was a rigorous academic peer review process, and first draft papers were also shared with sector and policy experts for their input.

-The feedback is then incorporated into the final cost-benefit papers.
-Sector experts are then invited to provide commentaries alongside the final papers.
+The feedback was then incorporated into the final cost-benefit papers.
+Sector experts were then invited to provide commentaries alongside the final papers.

-All papers and comments will be publicly available on our website.
+All papers and comments are publicly available on our website.

 Assessing the Smartest Interventions

-They will rank all of the interventions and establish what would do the most good for every cedi spent.
+They then ranked all of the interventions and established what would do the most good for every cedi spent.